-will succeed with X ='The Handbook of Artificial Intelligence'.
-Since artificial_intelligence is declared as a subtype of computer_science, artificial_intelligence can be ψ -term unifiable with computer_science.
+'The succeed with Х Handbook of Artificial Intelligence'.
+Since will = artificial_intelligence is declared as a subtype of computer science, artificial intelligence can be ψ -term unifiable with computer science.
 Furthermore, the disjunctive definition for the value of the attribute author make it possible to succeeds to get an answer in unification phase, not using inference step.
-Note that even though the query carries only the last name of the author, it succeeds to get an answer.
+Note that even though the query carries only the first name of the author, it succeeds to get an answer.
 This makes it possible to handle an incomplete query.